cangjie-bot/cangjie_docs/docs/dev-guide/source_en/package/package_module_management.md

 └── cjpm.toml
 ```

 `cjpm.toml` is the configuration file for the workspace where the current module resides.
 It defines basic information, dependencies, compilation options, and other settings.
-This file is parsed and executed by Cangjie's official package management tool `cjpm`.
+This file is parsed and executed by Cangjie's official project management tool `cjpm`.

 > **Note:**
 >